EzyGang/py-cachify/docs/reference/cached.md

 ## Overview

 The `cached` decorator provides a caching mechanism that stores the result of a function based on a specified key, time-to-live (TTL), and optional encoding/decoding functions.
 It can be applied to both synchronous and asynchronous functions, facilitating quick access to previously computed results.
+This includes respecting a configurable `default_cache_ttl` when no explicit `ttl` is provided.

 ---